-Zoe Holmes joined the team in 2016.
-She has enormous experience working in our partner organisation at St George’s University Hospitals NHS Foundation Tooting, and is currently the Trust Volunteer Services Manager, acting as the link between Trust staff and volunteers, including our Remembrance Workers, to enhance the patient experience.
+Zoe has enormous experience working in our partner organisation at St George’s University Hospitals NHS Foundation Tooting, and is currently the Trust Volunteer Services Manager, acting as the link between Trust staff and volunteers, including our Remembrance Workers, to enhance the patient experience.

 In 2014 she was elected Chair of the National Association of Voluntary Services Managers (NAVSM) London Hub, a role that enables her to bring both best practice to our charity and contribute to continuous improvement in the field of volunteer services.

-Philippa Clare joined the team in 2016, bringing with her strong partnering and volunteering skills from her current role as The Prince’s Trust: Help for Heroes National Partnership Manager, a role designed to support Wounded, Injured or Sick (WIS) serving personnel or Armed Forces veterans the opportunity to gain confidence, skills and employment in the youth sector, via volunteer or funded work-placements on The Prince’s Trust ‘Team’ programme, where they can coach, mentor and inspire disadvantaged young people whilst boosting their own recovery journeys.
+Philippa Clare brings with her strong partnering and volunteering skills from her current role as The Prince’s Trust: Help for Heroes National Partnership Manager, a role designed to support Wounded, Injured or Sick (WIS) serving personnel or Armed Forces veterans the opportunity to gain confidence, skills and employment in the youth sector, via volunteer or funded work-placements on The Prince’s Trust ‘Team’ programme, where they can coach, mentor and inspire disadvantaged young people whilst boosting their own recovery journeys.
 In addition, she has been closely involved with the ‘Turn To Starboard’ initiative, a tri-charity collaboration designed to bring disadvantaged young people and wounded soldiers together in order to promote mutual recovery and development skills.